 Whilst our MP and peers are busy tabling written questions on children’s oral health to keep the topic at the forefront of all minds, what can we do?

-- BRUSH twice a day for 2 minutes using a fluoride toothpaste
+DON'T FORGET - BRUSH using a children's toothbrush twice a day for 2 minutes using a fluoride toddler toothpaste.
+Shop our brush baby kids electric toothbrushes today.

 - Take your little ones to the dentist, NHS dental treatment is free for children